-Mentor: The mentor for this opportunity is Jessica Halofsky (jessica.halofsky@usda.gov).
+Mentor: The mentor for this opportunity is Jessica Halofsky (jessica.halofsky@usda.gov) and Megan Friggens (megan.friggens@usda.gov).
 If you have questions about the nature of the research, please contact the mentor.

-Anticipated Appointment Start Date: June 2024.
+Anticipated Appointment Start Date: January 2025, or as soon as possible.
 Start date is flexible and will depend on a variety of factors.

-Appointment Length: The appointment will initially be for one year but may be extended upon recommendation of USFS and is contingent on the availability of funds.
+Appointment Length: The appointment will initially be for eight months to one year but may be extended upon recommendation of USFS and is contingent on the availability of funds.